The definitive guide to buying a wetsuit.

 Zippers can be across the chest, at the back or at the front, it all depends on the style of the suit.

 Inexpensive suits will have a simple zipper with a flap of Neoprene underneath to help prevent water seepage.
-More expensive suits will have a high quality zipper with overlapping teeth (prevents water getting in) and a sealing system underneath to stop that “water trickling down your back” feeling.
+More expensive suits will have a high quality zipper with overlapping teeth to prevents water getting through the zip.
+A really good suit will have a sealing system or flap underneath to stop that “water trickling down your back” feeling.

 Seals at the neck, ankles and wrists are important, if water is trickling in through these then your body has to keep warming it up again and you lose body heat.